mother4ker/mother4ker.github.io/_posts/2019-11-3-always-learning.md

 ![i heart jekyll](/images/iheartjekyll.png)
 I've been keeping a Jekyll blog for two years now and I'm still learning new things all the time.
 I have never taken the time to look into categories or tags.
 I'm adding categories to some of my old posts now to make things easier to organize and navigate .

-I made a categories page [here](https://mother4ker.github.io/categories/) following this person's tutorial
+I made a categories page that lists all my blog posts by title under their respective category.
+The new page is  [here](https://mother4ker.github.io/categories/) following [this person's tutorial ](https://blog.webjeda.com/jekyll-categories/)